MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks-pci/aks-pci-ra-code-assets-content.md

 **Azure Virtual Machines Scale Set for jump box instances**

-The spoke network has an additional compute for a jump box.
-This machine is intended to run management tools on the AKS cluster, such as kubectl.
+The spoke network has additional compute for a jump box.
+This scale set is intended to be the governed access point to run tools against the AKS cluster, such as `kubectl`, as needed.

 **Azure Application Gateway with integrated Web Application Firewall (WAF)**